marckhouzam/custom-prometheus-exporter/README.md

 ```
 name: string          # A name for the exporter - MANDATORY
-port: int             # The TCP port serving the metrics - MANDATORY
+port: int             # The TCP port serving the metrics - OPTIONAL, defaults to main port
 endpoint: string      # The endpoint serving the metrics - OPTIONAL, defaults to /metrics
 metrics:              # An array of metrics to be generated - MANDATORY
 - name: string        # The published name of the metric - MANDATORY